Home Modifications Home Charging Indicator

 3. A transition box going into the garage wall, and splicing in the DC power.

-4. A box located inside the house to display the status.
+4. A box is located inside the house to display the status.

-5. An alarm reed switch and magnet on the garage door detects if the door is open or closed (optional).
+5. An alarm reed switch and magnet on the garage door detect if the door is open or closed (optional).

 Wiring Diagram